The Best Medicare Supplement (Medigap) Plans in Nebraska

 You only get one Medigap open enrollment period during your lifetime.
 Outside of this period, you can still apply for Medicare Supplement insurance, but insurers can underwrite your application, charge any premiums and limit coverage based on a health exam.

-The only other times you have protections similar to a Medigap open enrollment period is if you have other insurance — such as a union plan, Medicare Advantage, or another Medigap policy — that changes in some way.
-For example:
+The only other times you have protections similar to a Medigap open enrollment period is if you have guaranteed issue rights, which can include things like:

 • Your plan leaves Medicare or goes bankrupt.